Whenever I’m strapped for time or gym equipment and still want a solid workout, I turn to the burpee.

 6. Russian Lunges

 Bodyweight lunges: easy, right?
 Too easy to approach the conditioning potential of the burpee.
 But what about jumping lunges?
 That’s exactly what a Russian lunge is.
-You lunge with one leg, then spring up and land in a lunge with the other leg forward.
+You lunge forward with one leg, then spring up and land in a lunge with the other leg forward.
 Keep doing it, alternating each time.
 You can even do this while holding a weight plate; just keep it lighter than you’d think would be necessary.

 7. Get Up, Stand Ups